 The Revolution in Artificial Intelligence (AI) is on our doorstep.
 Some say it will disrupt society in ways we can hardly imagine.
 It’s been viewed as a threat to jobs from burger flippers to brain surgeons.
 So…should we start panicking today…or tomorrow?

 While AI will certainly change the way we work, much of the work it will assume will be more analytics aligned.
-Ultimately, AI technologies have the power to complement our jobs and give us powerful insights into the success of our work.
+Ultimately, AI technologies have the power to complement our jobs and give us powerful insights to assist our work.

 However, if you still have concerns like many others do, the best defense is often good offense: Build out your job skills.
 Make yourself stand out.
 Be irreplaceable.